-Not kidding.
 The journey from Jammu to Srinagar took all of 30 minutes, but flew us over gorgeous snowcapped mountains that had me gaping.
-That’s the very moment I knew this was going to be a journey unlike any other I had ever embarked on.
+That’s the very moment I knew these 5 days in Kashmir were going to be unlike any other journey I had ever embarked on.

 But truth be told, even THAT didn’t prepare me for the stupendous, spectacular, stunning landscape that Kashmir was; the warm, welcoming, wonderful people who accept you like one of their own (I have a thing for partial alliterations, apparently, if that even is a thing).
 Nope.
 Not even close.